 Regardless of how patchwork a fabric our control systems may represent, the thread that binds them is an Ethernet connection, either directly or through some nature of hub, gateway, router, bridge or similar technology.
 Unlike contemporary home automation systems, our controllers do not communicate through a Cloud (jargon for a server at somebody else's address over which you have no control and which you cannot directly protect)and a handset is not what we consider a controller.

 So where are our controllers?
-They may seem to be everywhere, but most of the control happens in an equipment rack located in a cupboard above the big desk in our bonus room, above the 3-car garage.
-A dedicated hardware firewall creates 2 control networks, one for the controller network and one for the surveillance cameras, neither of which is allowed any connection to the WAN (outside world).
+They may seem to be everywhere, but most of the control happens in an equipment rack located in a storage closet in our bonus room, above the 3-car garage.
+We create “Pi stacks” with as many as 16 Raspberry Pi 3 Model B boards in each stack.
+The photo at the left shows one such stack.

 We decided to build rather than buy the NVR (network video recorder) at the heart of the surveillance system; Blue Iris software affords it more features and more flexibility than most commercial NVR systems at a dramatically lower cost.
 This is a rack-mounted Windows PC and is the only device other than the firewall that connects to both the camera network and the controller network.
 A Silverstone chassis designed to fit in a 4U rack space houses it and allows our MegaRAID controller to create a very trustworthy RAID 6 array with as many as 8 drives.
 PNY provided a GeForce 960 graphics card to drive a big screen on the other side of the cabinet, and Accele provided a small flat-panel HDMI monitor that we attached to the front of the case.

-In addition to the 10 units in the Pi rack, and the 30 in the CAP kits, other Raspberry Pi Model 3 B controllers live where they have work to do: at the apron of the driveway, in the garage, at the front door, near the irrigation controller, at the cooktop and so on.
+In addition to the units in the rack, and those in the CAP kits, other Raspberry Pi Model 3 Model B controllers live where they have work to do: at the apron of the driveway, in the garage, at the front door, near the irrigation controller, at the cooktop and so on.

-A second Sanus rack, this one enclosed and on wheels, lives inside one of the ersatz lamppost pillars near the apron of the driveway, connected by optical fiber from the rack in the bonus room to an outdoor-qualified Microsemi PoE (Power over Ethernet) switch (shown at the right of the top paragraph).
-That rack houses a Falcon sinewave UPS, capable of extended-temperature operation, a Sanus DC supply with thermostat controller, top-mounted fans, a rack shelf that shares a Raspberry Pi with controllers for other devices and a winch interface - let us save that for later.
+An enclosed Sanus rack, on wheels, lives inside one of the ersatz lamppost pillars near the apron of the driveway, connected by optical fiber from the rack in the bonus room to an outdoor-qualified Microsemi PoE (Power over Ethernet) switch (shown at the right of the top paragraph)In addition to duties related to activities at the apron of the driveway, it also connects to sensors mounted inside the mailbox.

 But our discussion of where controllers are located goes beyond their physical location.